dinkumsoftware/blog/README.md

                    dinkum_sandbox_goodbye.py    # prints goodbye

 As I am writing markdown for my first time, I git pushed and had a couple of problems.
+   - [ ] <todo>
-   - [ ] the mention of jeffknupp wasn't highlighted
+   - [x] the mention of jeffknupp wasn't highlighted.
+         Turns out @mentions only work in descriptions and comments of Issues and Pull requests.
    - [ ] the formatting of my near term goals all ran together.

-Does this mention me?
-@dinkumsoftware